kwierman/themaze/README.md

 # The Maze

-The maze was not meant for you.
+The maze is not meant for you.

+Also the maze currently does not support photons.